chaseyb/100-days-of-code/log.md

 - Scaling difficulty (Snake gets faster as it grows)
 - Use images for Snake & Food
 - Improve syntax and cleaner code

+### Day 9 & 10: October 18, 2020
+Continued to work on V2 of my Snake game.
+I figured out how to log high scores using Pickle.
+Still playing around with FPS and clock speed that scales when a user eats an apple.